Don’t have time to read? Then give it a listen.

-Most of the students have the same problem I have in university, they don’t really have anyone that they are accountable to.
+Most of the students have the same problem I have in university, they don’t really have anyone they are accountable to.
 But you can always manufacture a higher authority for yourself.

-- You can make a group among your friends, and have a weekly meeting to where you have to share your progress or failures.
+- You can make a group among your friends, and have a weekly meeting where you have to share your progress or failures.

-- You can tell a friend you want to finish something by a certain date, and you’ll buy them something or do something for them if you don’t finish your task by given time.
+- You can tell a friend you want to finish something by a certain date, and you’ll buy them something or do something for them if you don’t finish your task by a given time.

 - You can make a productivity buddy, and report the day’s progress to each other each night.